subsurface/subsurface/INSTALL.md

 in your build directory.

-### Building the development version of Subsurface under Linux
+### Building the development version of Subsurface under Linux (Qt5, deprecated)

+Note: Qt5 support is deprecated and will be dropped in the not too distant future.
+New builds should use the Qt6 instructions below.

 On Fedora you need